Auckland Zoo is no longer about humans on the outside looking in at the animals. Now, it’s all about being part of the landscape together.

 To my right the zoo’s popular tiger exhibit lies empty, soon to be replaced by an open-air, multi-zoned habitat that will climb down the ridge, across where a large concrete causeway now stands.
 While we navigate the bulldozers and earthworks, Lake points out where every column, creature, tree and footpath will eventually be placed.

-Listen to episode two of Good Ancestors, a four-part podcast that examines the role of children in our planet’s future on the player below, subscribe on iTunes, or download this episode (right click and save).
+Listen to episode three of Good Ancestors, a four-part podcast that examines the role of children in our planet’s future on the player below, subscribe on iTunes, or download this episode (right click and save).

 While her title, head of facility services, may sound a bit like she cleans the loos, in reality, Lake’s long career in architecture and environmental design has been a driving force behind the $150 million 10-year plan that will transform Auckland Zoo into a series of “landscape immersive experiences” rather than traditional enclosures.